-The annual mean concentration of O_3 is fairly constant throughout Denmark (figure 4.2).
-This is because the main production of O_3 takes place in the southern part of Europe and is subsequently long-range transported to Denmark.
-At the coasts the concentrations are slightly higher than over the remaining land areas, because O_3 is deposited faster over land than over sea.
-In the cities the concentrations are lower than the average, because O_3 is degraded by nitrogen oxide emitted from mainly traffic in the cities.
+The annual mean concentration of $O_3$ is roughly on the same level throughout Denmark (figure 4.2).
+This is because the main production of $O_3$ takes place in the southern part of Europe and is subsequently long-range transported to Denmark.
+At the coasts the concentrations are slightly higher than over the remaining land areas, because $O_3$ is deposited faster over land than over sea.
+In the cities the concentrations are lower than the average, because $O_3$ is degraded by nitrogen oxide emitted from mainly traffic in the cities.
 This is clearly seen for Copenhagen.
-Both model results and measurements show O_3 concentrations in 2016 of approximately the same level as in 2015.
+Model results are slightly lower in 2017 than in 2016 while the measured values were on the same level in 2016 and 2017.

-The target value for protection of human health is that the running 8-hour mean concentration of O_3 must not exceed $120\,\mu g/m^3$ more than 25 times during a calendar year calculated as an average over three years.
-The long-term objectives are that the running 8-hour mean concentration of O_3 must not exceed $120\,\mu g/m^3$.
+The target value for protection of human health is the running 8-hour mean concentration of $O_3$ must not exceed 120 μg/m more than 25 times during a calendar year calculated as an average over three years.
+The long-term objectives are that the running 8-hour mean concentration of $O_3$ must not exceed 120 μg/m.
 The target value and long-term objective are given in the EU Directive (EC, 2008).
-Results from the model calculations for 2016 show that the number of days with maximum daily 8-hour mean value above $120\,\mu g/m^3$ was well below the target value for the entire country.
-Highest number of days was seen at coastal areas where the maximum number of days reached 13 days above $120\,\mu g/m^3$ (figure 4.3).
-The target value that is determined as an average over three years (2014-2016), was not exceeded.
-However, the long-term objective was exceeded all over Denmark (figure 4.4).
-The highest 8-hour mean concentrations were observed at coastal areas due to slow deposition over sea and long-range transport of O_3 .
+Results from the model calculations for 2017 show that the number of days with maximum daily 8-hour mean value above 120 μg/m was well below the target value for the entire country in 2017.
+The target value that is determined as an average over three years (2015-2017), was not exceeded since the number of days with exceedances in 2015 and 2016 were well below 25 as well (Ellermann et al., 2016, 2017).